 If you're interested in handling final arrangements at home, you'll need to be aware of the laws that apply.
 The specifics can vary greatly from state to state, but here is an overview of the primary issues.

-In all states, it is legal to have your loved one’s body at home after they die, and most states don’t require you to use a licensed funeral director for final arrangements.
-The states that do mandate a funeral director’s involvement -- from signing the death certificate to overseeing burial or cremation -- include Connecticut, Indiana, Louisiana, Michigan, Nebraska, New York, and Utah.
+In all states, it is legal to have your loved one's body at home after they die, and most states don't require you to use a licensed funeral director for final arrangements.
+The states that do mandate a funeral director's involvement -- from signing the death certificate to overseeing burial or cremation -- include Alabama, Connecticut, Illinois, Indiana, Louisiana, Michigan, Nebraska, New Jersey, and New York.

 Your state's law determines who has the right to make final decisions about a person's body and funeral services.
 Usually, this right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.